AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

        Assert (I = 10, "I is not 10");
     end Show_Procedure_Assert;

-Note that a call to :ada:`Assert` is simply translated to a check |mdash| and an exception being raised in the case that the check fails.
+Note that a call to :ada:`Assert` is simply translated to a check |mdash| and the :ada:`Assertion_Error` exception from the :ada:`Ada.Assertions` package being raised in the case that the check fails.
 For example, the code above roughly corresponds to this:

 .. code:: ada run_button project=Courses.Advanced_Ada.Exceptions.Assertion_Error
     :class: ada-run-expect-failure